cecilegaudron/my-portfolio/README.md

 This section is accessible from the navigation bar on the different pages of my portfolio.

 - __The Footer__
 The footer of my portfolio lists my copyright as well as the year of update of the website.
-The user can also click on one of the two icons before going to my LinkedIn or Instagram account.
+The user can also click on one of the two icons before going to my LinkedIn or Instagram accounts.

 ![Footer](/assets/screenshots/footer.png)